 Teach in China dates

-- Join the Fall in-take - August through late December / early January
+- Join the Spring in-take - February through late June / early July

 - Choose from one or two semester placements!